 What Would Happen If The Frontal Lobe Was Damaged?

 Frontal lobe damage can cause a number of serious issues.
-There are several recorded cases which demonstrate the consequences of frontal lobe injuries.
-The most famous one is that of Phineas Gage.
+There are several recorded cases which demonstrate consequences to damaging that area of your brain, with the most famous one being that of Phineas Gage.

-Phineas Gage was a railroad foreman working on a railroad bed in Cavendish, Vermont in 1848.
-When he was just 25 years old, a tamping iron he was using to pack explosive powder detonated and struck him.
-The iron penetrated his left cheek and exited the back of his skull – critically damaging his front lobe.
+Phineas Gage was a foreman working on a railroad bed in Cavendish, Vermont in 1848.
+When he was 25 years old, a tamping iron he was using to pack explosive powder detonated and struck him.
+The iron penetrated his left cheek and exited the back of his skull – damaging his frontal lobe.

 Incredibly, Phineas survived.
 But he was never the same.
 Those that knew him recognized the personality change that had taken place.
 Their once kind and thoughtful friend was now crude and irresponsible.